Codeception/codeception.github.com/guides/06-ModulesAndHelpers.md

 ```

 The host and port parameter can be redefined in the suite configuration.
-Values are set in the `Fodules:config` section of the configuration file.
+Values are set in the `modules:config` section of the configuration file.

 ```yaml
 modules: